Luca-Virgilio/spring3_microservice/README.md

 First spring3 microservice project - monorepo

 ## How to run
+First of all, you need to run zipkin, locally or with docker, for distributed tracing.

 This is a microservice application, so you need to start all the services:
 - registry-service
 - config-service